cdot/HSAC/sensors/README.md

   required

 DS18x20 sensors have:
-* sensor_id - the ID of the DS18B20 sensor
+* sensor_id - the ID of the DS18B20 sensor on the 1-wire network

 an example configuration file:
 ```